-Most expats choose to rent rather than buy accommodation in Finland.
-For those whose employer does not assist them in finding a place to live, the services of an estate agent can be helpful, especially as Helsinki’s rental housing market is very competitive.
+Most expats choose to rent rather than buy property in Finland – it's the simple option, particularly for those staying short term.
+Employers usually assist and guide expats in finding a place to live, and if not, the services of an estate agent are helpful, especially as Helsinki’s rental housing market is quite competitive.

 Types of accommodation in Helsinki

-Accommodation in Helsinki usually comes in the form of apartments.
-Freestanding houses are hard to find in the city, and those who want a larger family home with a garden will need to tackle a long commute to work each day.
+Accommodation in Helsinki's centre usually comes in the form of apartments.
+Freestanding houses are hard to find in the city, and those who want a larger family home with a garden will need to look for it on the outskirts, and consequently tackle a long commute to work each day.

 Expats should be able to find a range of furnished and unfurnished accommodation in the city.
-Furnished accommodation is generally more costly, but usually contains everything a new arrival will need to feel comfortable.
+Furnished accommodation may be harder to find and is generally more costly, but usually contains everything a new arrival will need to feel comfortable.

 Finding accommodation in Helsinki

 A good place to begin searching for a home is on established online property portals.
 Vuokraovi, Forenom, Kodisto and HousingAnywhere are useful portals, accessible in English.
 Expats can also post their own adverts looking for accommodation.

 The classifieds sections in local newspapers are good sources of information.
 While estate agents in Helsinki will quickly be able to find a property that meets an individual’s needs, their fees are high compared to international standards.

 Occupancy rates for apartments in Helsinki are high and nice rental properties are snapped up quickly.
 Speaking to friends and colleagues can be useful as many apartments are rented out through word of mouth before being advertised in newspapers or through estate agencies.